avb-academy/avb_academy/content/01_milan/03_traffic-shaping/fqtss/_index.en.md

 - An {{< tooltip "egress port" "Egress port">}} describes traffic flowing out of a switch.

 {{% notice info %}}
 The following examples refer to the following setup: All three streams that enter at three different ports of a switch are forwarded to the remaining port.
+The setup is shown in [Fig. 1](#fig-fqtss-routing).
 {{% /notice %}}

 {{< figure src="/images/traffic-shaping-routing.drawio.svg" alt="Example Routing of 3 Streams" fig-num="1" title="Example Routing of 3 Streams" id="fig-fqtss-routing" >}}